sankalp1999/semantweet-search/README.md

 ## Additional Notes

 - The project uses the `text-embedding-3-large` model by default.
-You can change the model by modifying the `MODEL_NAME` variable in the relevant scripts.
+You can change the model by modifying the `MODEL_NAME` variable

 - The batch size for generating embeddings is set to 32 to stay within the token limit.
 Adjust the batch size if needed.